dshershov/test/README.md

-# testing repository
+# Churn Predictions tests repository
-some changes for running code pipeline AWS another test
+some tests for running code pipeline AWS with churn-predictions script